10 Best Video Cameras Under $1000 in 2019

 What to Look for When Buying a Video Camera?

 Cameras are like cars.
 There are tons of different makes and models out there with a variety of different performance capabilities and features.
 Choosing the best one can be confusing.
-While you can’t go wrong with purchasing any of the models featured in our list of the 10 best film cameras under $1,000, choosing between them can still be tough.
+While you can’t go wrong with purchasing any of the models featured in our list of the best video cameras under $1,000, choosing between them can still be tough.
 When looking at the options, the smartest move is to consider the following 5 factors.

 Megapixels, or MP, are simply a way to measure the resolution that a camera provides.
 The higher the number, the larger the size of a high quality print you can make.
 For instance, an 8MP camera can make high-resolution prints measuring up to 8×10 inch while 12×18 inch prints would require a 20MP model.
 While this is an important factor in choosing a device, it’s not the most important one.
 You can still make great stills and recordings with a model offering a lower MP size.